adobe/reactor-uploader/README.md

 You will also need to have already created a zip file containing your extension package.
 The [@adobe/reactor-packager](https://www.npmjs.com/package/@adobe/reactor-packager) tool can be used to create such a zip file.

 Finally, you will need to be authorized to upload extensions to Launch.
-Typically, this is done by first creating an integration through Adobe I/O. Please see the [Getting Started guide](https://developer.adobelaunch.com/guides/extensions/getting-started/) for detailed steps on creating an integration and getting it assigned extension management rights.
-Once an integration has been created, the uploader tool will ask you to provide details about the integration.
+Typically, this is done by first creating an integration through Adobe I/O. Please see the [Getting Started guide](https://developer.adobelaunch.com/guides/extensions/getting-started/) for detailed steps on creating an integration and procuring extension management rights.

-If the user account you use to log into Launch has been given extension management rights, you can instead provide an access token directly instead of providing integration details.
-To get the access token:
+If the user account you use to log into Launch has been given extension management rights, you can choose to instead provide an access token directly instead of dealing with Adobe I/O integration details.
+To get the access token for your user:

 1. Log into Launch.
 2. Open up the browser's developer tools console.